Samuel Gorton: Later life

 Gorton returned to New England in 1648, landing in Boston that May.
 Massachusetts Bay authorities ordered his arrest, but he had a letter of protection from Robert Rich, 2nd Earl of Warwick which saw him safely back to his family.
 In honor of the Earl's intercession on his behalf, he changed the name of Shawomet to Warwick.

 Gorton's views on the role of government had transformed markedly during his time in England.
 He became actively involved in roles that he had previously criticized, now that his settlement of Warwick was secured by royal decree.
-The separate settlements of Providence Plantation, Portsmouth, Newport, and now Warwick all came together under a fragile government, choosing John Coggeshall as its first President in 1647 and calling itself Colony of Rhode Island and Providence Plantations.
+The separate settlements of Providence Plantations, Portsmouth, Newport, and now Warwick all came together under a fragile government, choosing John Coggeshall as its first President in 1647 and calling itself the Colony of Rhode Island and Providence Plantations.
 With his success in England, Gorton was seen as a leader in the colony and he was chosen as the Warwick assistant (magistrate) in 1649 under colonial President John Smith, also from Warwick.
 Both Gorton and Smith declined their positions but were fined for doing so; they both ultimately served and their fines were remitted.

 William Coddington was in England during this time on a mission to remove the island towns of Newport and Portsmouth from the government with Providence and Warwick, hoping to set himself up as Governor for Life of Newport and Portsmouth.
 In 1651, Gorton was chosen as President of the colony, but Coddington had been successful in gaining his commission to put the island towns under his own authority, so Gorton presided only over the plantations of Providence and Warwick.
 In 1652, Smith was once again selected as president and Gorton was once again the assistant from Warwick.
 A remarkable statute during this administration was likely authored by Gorton, an act for the emancipation of slaves.